Photo: Imperial Treasure Cantonese Cuisine

 The first Peach Garden opened in Novena Gardens in 2002 as a place for up to 140 diners in search of good Cantonese cuisine to gather.
 Since then, they have opened seven more outlets in Singapore.
 The modern style dim sum at Peach Garden is made with a mix of Asian methods including the Thai style.
-The fried liu sha bao ($3.90), roast pork cubes ($12) and XO chilli carrot cake ($10) are must-tries, though Peach Garden also offers a very affordable high tea dim sum buffet at $24.35 per person on weekends and public holidays (from 3pm to 5pm).
+The fried liu sha bao ($3.90), roast pork cubes ($12) and XO chilli carrot cake ($10) are must-tries and perfect when washed down with a tall glass of Coca-Cola.
+Though Peach Garden also offers a very affordable high tea dim sum buffet at $24.35 per person on weekends and public holidays (from 3pm to 5pm).
 Service is attentive and conscientious, making it an apt choice of restaurant for business and family dinners.
 Note: the dim sum buffet has been temporarily stopped for the Chinese New Year 2014 period, and will resume on the first weekend of March.

 BOOK A TABLE HERE | Peach Garden | Address: Level 3, Miramar Hotel, 401 Havelock Road and five other locations | Dim sum opening hours: Sat, Sun & public holidays 11am-2.30pm; High tea dim sum buffet Sat, Sun & public holidays 3-5pm

 Royal China's non-dim sum dishes are good too | Photo: Seth Lui